reheating pork chops

 It is important to reheat the meat in shorter heating intervals as it can overheat the meat and make it hard.
 The meat temperature should be 165 degrees after heating, so heat the meat at 30 seconds intervals until you achieve this.

 Heating on a stovetop would be something between an oven and a microwave.
 It’s a faster method than the oven, so if you’re in a hurry, you can opt for it, and a much tastier result can be achieved than in the microwave.
-Here’s what you need to do.
+Here’s what you need to do to reheat pork tenderloin.

 Step 1: Place the Pork Chops in a Skillet and Add Liquid

-Put your pork chops in a frying pan.
+Put your cooked pork chops in a cast iron skillet.
 Make sure it is big enough for the meat to fit nicely inside.
 Then, add the liquid in the form of a broth.
-You can add water as well, but the taste would be better with broth.
+You can add water as well, but the taste would be better with chicken broth.
 Start with a few tablespoons or until you see enough liquid to keep the meat moist.

 Step 2: Heat for a Few Minutes while Adding the Liquid, if necessary

 Cover the pan with a lid and put on the fire to heat.
 If you notice a lack of liquid, feel free to add more broth as needed.
-After a few minutes, turn the pork chops on the side to evenly heat all sides.
+After a few minutes, turn the moist pork chops halfway to evenly heat all sides.

 FAQs